 >>>Don’t forget your free Hospital Bag Checklist Printable!

 I highly recommend doing a hospital tour just for that reason.
-It eases your mind and lets you see exactly where you are going to be delivering and where you will stay postpartum.
+It eases your mind and lets you see exactly where you will be delivering and where you will stay postpartum.

 These tours help give you a better idea of what you won’t have available to you and, therefore, help you decide what your hospital bag needs.
 You can talk about your hospital options during your first prenatal visit, one of the first things you should schedule when you find out you are pregnant.